 Does CBD Make You Drowsy?

-Sugar and Kush CBD tinctures are used by many people to help them get a better night’s sleep.
-Personal experience confirms, at least for me, that CBD does help promote better sleep.
+Sugar and Kush CBD tinctures are used by many people.
 This is where we should clarify something, promoting better sleep does not mean it makes you drowsy.
 For those of us that struggle falling asleep, our problems specifically has to do with our brain activity.
 An overactive brain can manifest itself in the form of anxiety, especially when stressed.
-CBD helps to reduce that anxiety and slow down the brain allowing for a more conducive situation for sleep.
+What we need is a more conducive situation for sleep.
 It becomes much easier to fall asleep when your mind isn’t racing a mile a minute thinking about finances, work or relationships.
-Coupled with the right sleep environment and management of health factors like anxiety or chronic pain, adding CBD into your daily routine is a positive way to achieve better sleep, However, it is important to note that CBD can be used at other times of the day without making you drowsy.
+However, it is important to note that CBD can be used at other times of the day without making you drowsy.

 Will CBD Cause Me to Fail A Drug Test?